“13. Activities,” Handbook 2: Administering the Church (2019)

 Stake, multistake, and area activities should comply with Church standards and with Church travel policies (see 13.2.4 and 13.6.24).
 These activities require effective leadership, careful planning, and adequate resources.

 Stake activities are planned according to the guidelines in 13.2.
-The stake presidency may organize a stake activities committee to help the stake council and stake auxiliary leaders plan stake activities.
+The stake presidency may organize a stake activities committee to help the stake council and stake organization leaders plan stake activities.
 The stake activities committee consists of a chairman (a high councilor), one or more stake activities directors, and stake activities specialists (if needed).

 In addition to helping plan stake activities, members of the stake activities committee may advise, support, and instruct ward leaders in their efforts to plan ward activities.